Will Getting an Insurance Quote Hurt my Credit Score

-The credit score most people talk about is the FICO credit score and is based on your ability to repay a loan.
+The credit score most people know is the FICO credit score and predicts your probability of repaying a loan.
 Your insurance score is weighted differently than your FICO score.
-An insurance score predicts the likelihood of you becoming involved in a future accident or insurance claim, and each carrier uses this information in their own way to adjust your insurance rates.
+An insurance score predicts the likelihood of you becoming involved in a future accident or insurance claim, as well as your ability to make your insurance payments on time.
+Each insurance company uses the score differently to adjust your insurance rates.

 - Soft Hit: this occurs when a person or company checks your credit report as a background check, like when you check your credit score or a mortgage lender pre-approves you for a loan.
 Or when an insurance company wants to send an insurance quote.

-- Hard Hit: this occurs when a prospective lender checks your credit report to make a lending decision. these can slightly lower your credit score and will typically stay on your credit report for two years.
-One or two of these does not have a large affect over time, but if you start have 3 or more stacking up, they can keep your credit score lowered for the 2 year duration until they roll off.
+- Hard Hit: this occurs when a prospective lender checks your credit report to make a lending decision.
+A hard hit can slightly lower your credit score and will typically stay on your credit report for two years.
+One or two of these does not have a significant effect over time, but if you start to have three or more stack up, they can keep your credit score lowered for the two-year duration until they roll-off.

 How Insurance Scores Affect Your Rates

-It's worth noting that not all insurance companies change their prices based off the insurance scores.
+It's worth noting that not all insurance companies change their prices based on the insurance scores.
 For most carriers, as you would expect, the higher your insurance score, the better your rates.

 Favorable insurance factors might include things like:

-- No claims filed in the last 5 years
+- No claims filed in the last five years

 - Long established credit history